EllAchE/nba_tipoff/README.md

 1. Download the repo to your local folder
 2. Set up a virtual environment at the project root (python 3.8 or later preferred)
-3. Ask Logan if scraped data is not loaded into the repo already, or if you have any other questions
+3. Ask if scraped data is not loaded into the repo already, or if you have any other questions

 # Development Process